steinshi/code-interview/readme.md

 - Removing providers

 These changes are given to you asynchronously using the pubsub system.
 For this part, as we said before, assume providers are identified by their name, there are no duplicates in name.
 You should support **'upserting'**, which means that if a name doesn't exist - add as new provider, if it does - update it.
+The update will be a complete update and not a deep one (this means objects and arrays in the provided provider's update will be replaced completely and not updated).

 **All the changes for the providers’ info should happen in memory, not on disk.
 Restarting your server should revert them.**
 1. Whenever a user sets a new appointment using the `POST /appointments` endpoint you wrote in Part A, use the pubsub system to publish a new message to a channel called ‘newAppointments’.
 The message should contain a payload: `{“name”: string, “date”: date}`